meronvermaas/FEMfuns/external/fieldtrip/README.md

 The steps where the sourcemodel and leadfield is created is omitted here, since it consists of exactly the same steps as the 2-sphere example.
 The test script with the complete code can be found here: [test_headmodel_realistic_electrodes.m](test_headmodel_realistic_electrodes.m)

+Disclaimer: as the number of cells increases, the RAM usage will quickly increase when converting the mesh to FEMfuns format and computing the FEM.
+In this realistic head model make sure to have at least 5GB available.

 This work is supported by a grant from stichting IT projecten ([StITPro](https://stitpro.nl/)).